All About Ontario Sports Betting Handle And Revenue

 The same applies for Ontario online casinos, which draw more wagers than sports betting.
 For instance, in 2024, online casinos accounted for more than $65 billion in wagers.

-Ontario Sports Betting, March vs. February
+Ontario Sports Betting, April vs. March

 Ontario Sports Betting Handle and Revenue FAQs